Disney+: Sports

+On June 26, 2024, with the closedown of the separate Star+ service, ESPN Latin America began to be integrated into Disney+ in Latin America and the Caribbean.
+In November 2025, it was announced that the NBA games would be available to stream on Disney+ Philippines.

 In November 2024, it was announced that an ESPN hub would be added to Disney+ in the United States on December 4; the ESPN hub would include sports broadcasts and original series that are made available to Disney+ and Hulu subscribers, as well as integrate content from ESPN+ for users subscribed to that service.
 The ESPN hub would also integrate with ESPN's then-upcoming over-the-top service upon its launch in August 2025.